Blog: Lean on Your Connected Community of Care in Times of Crisis

 https://www.himsslearn.org/connected-communities-care-and-community-health-needs-assessment-chna

 Understanding community need has been a core aspect of hospital operations, especially for organizations with a non-profit status.
 As we gain greater insights into the impact of non-medical determinants and their impact on positive health outcomes, there is a heightened imperative to revamp how CHNA activities are undertaken and the type of data that are collected.
-This session will speak to how organizations who have been on the front lines of SDOH work have altered their approach to their CHNA to gain deeper insights to better contextualize the true needs of their communities.
+This session will speak to how organizations who have been on the front lines of NMDOH work have altered their approach to their CHNA to gain deeper insights to better contextualize the true needs of their communities.
 This webcast features PCCI and Healthbox leaders:

 HIMSS Webcast I: Connected Communities of Care During Times of Crisis